 Loyalty Program Fraud

 Fraudsters will always follow the money.
 We saw this when EMV chip technology was introduced for in-store purchases.
 This new technology made it very hard for fraudsters to get money from in-store purchases, so they turned to ecommerce.
-Now cybersecurity and protecting customer data is on every merchants mind.
+Now cybersecurity and protecting customer data are on every merchant’s mind.
 They are putting more time, energy, and money to protect their customers data and credit card information.
-Which is making it more difficult for fraudster to be successful there.
+Which is making it more difficult for a fraudster to be successful there.

 The percentage of cyberattacks targeting loyalty and rewards accounts nearly tripled from 2016 to 2017, with 48% of businesses being hit by ATO (Account Takeover) attacks.
 This has cost companies more than $2.3 billion worldwide.
 But with rewards not being viewed as money, customers and merchants alike are not keeping track of points in their account like they would in their bank account.